vitobotta/tableless_model/README.md

 * Make your feature addition or bug fix.
 * Add specs for it, making sure all specs green.
 * Commit, and send me a pull request.

+## Change log

+24.07.2011 - Added support for passing Proc/lamba when defining the default attribute of a value

 ## License